-The designations employed and the presentations in this guidance document are possible options, based on expert judgment, for the purpose of providing assistance to Parties in order to develop, revise and update national implementation plans under the Stockholm Convention.
+The designations employed and the presentations in this guidance document are possible options, based on expert judgment, to provide assistance to Parties in order to develop, revise and update national implementation plans or national reports under the Stockholm Convention.
 The Stockholm Convention Secretariat, UNEP or contributory organizations or individuals cannot be liable for misuse of the information contained in it.